Pastoral Care at Mercy College is based upon the Christian belief in the fundamental dignity and worth of each and every person.

 - O’Dea Chi (X) and Rho (P)

-The aim is to keep students and their Form Teacher together as they progress through Years 7-12, with Year 7 being a specialist Transition Year.
+The aim is to keep students and their Pastoral Care Group teacher together as they progress through Years 7-12, with Year 7 being a specialist Transition Year.

 Each Year Group has a Head of Year, a member of the College Middle Management Group, who deals with the Pastoral needs of each student in that Year Group.

-In 2019 the Heads of Year are as follows;
+In 2022 the Heads of Year are as follows:

 - Mercy College provide a safe and supportive school environment, a curriculum and a set of policies and practices based on the Gospels.